 However, for most contractors the frustration can arise when attempting to secure funding.
 UK mortgage lenders maintain a consistent process when checking income for self-employed individuals.
 And for an applicant using a LTD company to manage income, the vast majority will only accept the salary and dividend drawings from the latest two to three years of trading history, for the purpose of securing mortgage funding.

 For many contractors this can come as a surprise, as generally speaking, the company is being used to handle the regular income received from yourself as the sole employee and director of the company.
 As such, the turnover of the business reflects the income you personally secure on a yearly basis and any funds left in the business are yours to take at any given time.

 Even more frustrating is that a contractor just embarking on their new career path will have, at worst no accounts and at most, under the minimum two years that UK lenders require for a mortgage application.

 So where does that leave you when attempting to secure a mortgage?

 The good news is there is another approach available that will allow you to utilise all of your income to help with your application.

-At Contractor Mortgages Made Easy we have built longstanding relationships with many UK lenders, which has allowed us to create our own innovative process towards securing mortgage funding for contractors.
+At CMME we have built longstanding relationships with many UK lenders, which has allowed us to create our own innovative process towards securing mortgage funding for contractors.
 Using this bespoke process means that we can not only help you to raise the borrowing you require for a mortgage, but it also provides you with access to high street lenders, and therefore gives you the range of lower level interest rates that would normally be unavailable.

 How are we different?